What do I need to access the e-learning resources?

 Learn more about the policy on browsers and devices.
-This has been written by our partner, Health Education England e-Learning for Healthcare (e-LfH), because the Portal is hosted on their learning management system.
+This has been written by our partner, NHS England e-Learning for Healthcare (e-LfH), because the Portal is hosted on their learning management system.

 What’s your policy on browsers?

-This policy has been written by our partner, Health Education England elearning for Healthcare.
+This policy has been written by our partner, NHS England elearning for healthcare.

-e-Learning for Healthcare is a Health Education programme that develops and delivers e-learning content to the health and care workforce in the UK.
-The e-LfH Hub is our system for delivering content for free to our users.
-We describe below the browsers and devices that you can use to access our e-learning content via the e-LfH Hub.
+elearning for healthcare is an NHS England programme that develops and delivers e-learning content to the health and care workforce in the UK.
+The elfh Hub is our system for delivering content for free to our users.
+We describe below the browsers and devices that you can use to access our e-learning content via the elfh Hub.

 Content from other organisations